I want to make some stuff in my browser make sound. My main excuse is the synestizer project.

 - reliable low-level sequencing architecture

 It’s really more suited to game sound effects than modern synthesis.
-But it works, fast, and it’s everywhere, and it comes with integrated web services, openGL and UI libraries, so I guess you could give it a bash anyway.
+But it works, fast, and it’s everywhere, and it comes with integrated web services, openGL and UI libraries, so there are some positives..

 Enough of those exist at premier JS noise vendors soft object.